PREM Rugby’s £34m black hole — is financial sustainability in sight?

 In football, most contracts and competition rules obligate players to appear before the media — no matter how they’re feeling.

-With increasing attention on mental health and the welfare of our sports stars, Laura Earps and Carys Thornton ask — is the time now right to make a change and put player safety first?
+With increasing attention on mental health and the welfare of our sports stars, Carys Thornton asks — is the time now right to make a change and put player safety first?

 For most football players, media duties are simply an extension of their roles on the pitch.
 This is because competition rules — which are then carried into player contracts and participation agreements via the relevant football associations — stipulate that players must show up for the media and engage with their commercial partners.